skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 ## Abbreviations and acronyms

-Please find a comprehensive {% include lock_link.html text="list of acroynms" url="https://docs.google.com/document/d/1-QZssNt_TwFyB5ATPeS5gziwoKFuTUtAB8Xe-TZgndM/edit?usp=sharing" %} used at Skylight.
+Please find a comprehensive {% include lock_link.html text="list of acronyms" url="https://docs.google.com/document/d/1-QZssNt_TwFyB5ATPeS5gziwoKFuTUtAB8Xe-TZgndM/edit?usp=sharing" %} used at Skylight.

 If an acronym is necessary for future reference, spell the full word and follow with the acronym in parentheses on the first reference.